scriptnull/docsv2/sources/tutorials/ci/hub-gcr-push-docker-image.md

 You can replace your myOrg, myImageRepo, and myTag as required in the snippet above.

+If you also want to build the image as part of your CI workflow, check out the tutorial for [building a Docker image](/tutorials/ci/hub-gcr-build-docker-image/).

 ###Pushing the CI container with all artifacts intact

 If you are pushing your CI container to GCR and you want all build artifacts preserved, you should commit the container before pushing it as shown below: